BangachevKiril/RepresentationLearningTheory/SigLIP/README.md

 2. `MoreModalities.ipynb`
 		- Extends to $M \in \{4,6,8,10\}$ modalities.
 Joint optimization of all modality embeddings with shared $(t, r_b)$.
 		- Compares trainable vs fixed large temperature (ablation).
-Generates multi‑panel constellations and margin statistics (Figure 8 style) plus loss comparison (`multiplemodalities_loss_comparison.png`).
+Constellations and margin statistics (Figure 8 style) and loss comparison (`multiplemodalities_loss_comparison.png`).

 3. `FrozenModalityExperiments.ipynb`
 		- Freezes one modality ($U$) to simulate using a locked pretrained encoder while training $V$ and $(t, r_b)$.